muhamadrzl/Stroke-Patient-Prediciton/README.md

 # STEP 3: Clean your dataset

-Cleaning data means to clean the data from typos or removing outliers if exist and any job to make the data is more understandable by the machine to model.
+Cleaning data means to clean the data from typos or to remove outliers if they exist and any job to make the data is more understandable by the machine.
 Of course machine only understands data if it is in numerical form.
 We can see it further how to transform the categorical value into numerical value.
 First we have to take a look to see what happens in our data

 ![image](https://user-images.githubusercontent.com/84617244/145662295-4c77f04b-eca9-45e3-ac80-cd4bac82d622.png)